echyam/atombuilder/README.md

 # Atom Builder

 ## About
 I've been thinking about making a physics-based atom game since working on [Askew](https://github.com/MantisInk/askew-coursedev).
-Senior fall, after getting a job, I finally to get off my lazy ass and figure out how apps work, and then make the game, so here's how it's going.
+Senior fall, after getting a job, I finally decided to get off my lazy ass and figure out how apps work, and then make the game, so here's how it's going.

 ## dev help